bizflycloud/internship-0719/TD_Git/rsnapshot, rsync, tar, dd.md

   Using `dd` to:

-   - To put an image to a a drive
+   - To backup the entire hard disk
    - To blank out a drive (using source is dev/zero)
    - Transfer all files, folders in one disk drive to another
+   - To create an image of a Hard Disk
+   - To restore using the Hard Disk Image

   Syntax: `dd if=<source> of=<dest> (bs=) (count)= [option]`